cloud-ark/caastle/README.rst

 to create such environments and seamlessly bind the application to managed services in the environment.
 This leads to following benefits:

-a) No need of developing custom scripts for managed service provisioning and binding applications to them
+a) No need to develop custom scripts for managed service provisioning and binding applications to them

-a) Environment definition can be reused for different applications
+b) Environment definition can be reused for different applications

-b) Environment definition can be shared between team members
+c) Environment definition can be shared between team members

-c) CloudARK commands can be integrated in your custom workflows and scripts, either locally or in a CI workflow
+d) CloudARK commands can be integrated in your custom workflows and scripts, either locally or within CI setup

 Try CloudARK